jacksonarts/P.K.W-pizza-project/README.md

 Use the following commands to start using this program :

 * `git clone https://github.com/franciskimari/pizza-project.git`
-* `cd pizza-Project`
+* `cd P.K.W pizza-Project`
 * `atom .`
 ## Behaviour Driven Developement
 **On loading the page**
-* User should see the form to fill while placing their preferred pizza
+* User should see the form to fill while placing their preferred pizza.

 **Checking pizza size and type**